Looking for a high-level overview of SMART SCALE or have general questions about the process? Check out the About page.

 Paragraph B of HB2 requires “a statewide prioritization process for the use of funds allocated to pursuant to §33.2-214.1 or apportioned pursuant to 23 USC 104.”
 Federal funds apportioned to DRPT by FTA for transit are generally applied to operation and maintenance of transit services and facilities and are not referenced in this portion of the code.

 How to Apply

-A pre-application coordination form and associated help document have been created to assist you in working with VDOT and DRPT to develop projects for submission.
+Starting in Round 3 a pre-application has been incorporated into the SMART Portal.
+This pre-application allows applicants to fill out basic information about there projects an provides option to request pre-screening.
+Pre-screening provides early feedback on 3 critical screening items 1) Does project meet a VTrans need adopted by the CTB, 2) Is the project eligible for SMART SCALE, and 3) Does the project meet the CTB’s readiness policy.
+The pre-application significantly extends the application intake period.
+Applicants begin filling out pre-applications starting March 2nd and must submitted pre-application by April 1st.
+After April 1st, no new application can be created - only modifications and refinements to submitted pre-applications.
+The pre-application coordination form and associated help document used in previous rounds are still available to assist in working with VDOT and DRPT to develop projects for submission.
 Early coordination between project applicants and VDOT and DRPT staff is strongly encouraged, as it provides an opportunity to compile and develop necessary data ahead of the screening and application process.
-Figure 2.1 in the Smart Scale Policy Guide highlights the critical questions project applicants should contemplate and work with VDOT and DRPT on prior to the call for Smart Scale project submissions on August 1.
+Figure 2.1 in the Smart Scale Technical Guide highlights the critical questions project applicants should contemplate and work with VDOT and DRPT on prior to the call for Smart Scale project submissions on August 3rd.

 An application worksheet is available on the Smart Scale website, which can be used to prepare the data and other information prior to completing the online application.
 Click here to view the application worksheet.